waynelai614/jfmk-auth/README.md

 - Needed a way to privately share an instance of my static portfolio site.
 - Chose to 'roll my own' solution to gain experience with technologies & APIs above.
 - Fork it if you want, but this repo probably won't be closely maintained.
 See 'caveats' below on how you could mod it to peel out just the user management aspect with static content views.
-- IMHO the most valuable part of this repo right now worth lifting are the docker services.
+- IMHO the most valuable part of this repo right now worth inspecting are the docker services & selenium configuration.

 # Usage